from a handpicked tutor in LIVE 1-to-1 classes

 Developing Class 7 Maths Skills

-Class 7 maths focuses on developing various real life skills in students.
-Thus, it is important that the students should learn through practice and visualization.
+Class 7 maths focuses on developing various real-life skills in students.
+Thus, it is important that the students should learn the subject through practice and visualization.
 Some of the important computational skills that students develop in Class 7 are based on the following topics:

 Expressions and Equations

-Student in class 7 learn to work comfortably with expressions and equations.
-They start to utilize variables in solving real-world problems.
-Students also build their basic understanding to interpret inequalities and represent them through graph.
-Solidifying these concepts will help them in preparing for algebra in further grades and understanding linear equations to find slope and represent it on the graph.
+Students in class 7 learn to work comfortably with expressions and equations.
+They start using variables in solving real-world problems.
+Students also build their basic understanding to interpret inequalities and represent them through graphs.
+Once these concepts are strengthened, it helps them in preparing for algebra in further grades and understanding linear equations to find the slope and represent it on the graph.

-In class 7 maths, students will completely master the skill of interpreting and computing all rational numbers.
+In class 7 maths, students completely master the skill of interpreting and computing all rational numbers.
 They can comfortably apply all arithmetic operations on these decimals and fractions.
-They have the ability to compute the positive as well as the negative numbers using basic mathematical operations and interpret the meaning of absolute value.
+They are able to compute positive and negative numbers using basic mathematical operations and interpret the meaning of absolute value.

-Class 7 maths majorly focus on extending the understanding of volume and area to calculate surface area of various 2-D and 3-D objects.
+Class 7 maths focuses on understanding the concept of volume and area to calculate the surface area of various 2-D and 3-D objects.
 They also learn the formulas for the area and circumference of a circle.